 Freshsales makes a good example of a company that offers a freemium pricing model.
 The CRM tool has free-to-use communication features, like email, chat, and phone calls, as well as robust contact management functionality.
 In case agencies need more features or want to add more users, they can always opt for a higher subscription tier.

 CRMs are now widely used by real estate agents to streamline their performance and build a rapport with their clients.
 With CRM systems, agents no longer struggle to structure their data, get buried under thousands of emails, or waste precious minutes to find necessary information.
 Today, high-quality CRMs offer unique solutions to agent’s problems, successfully competing in a dynamic marketplace.

-To build a profitable custom real estate CRM, you’ll need to partner with a competent software development company.
-JatApp has completed more than 200 software projects and can boast of 99% of satisfied customers from all around the world.
+If you need real estate CRM software development for your business, you can always rely on JatApp.
+Our company has completed more than 200 software projects and can boast of 99% of satisfied customers from all around the world.

 Our company can cut your costs down by using cloud infrastructure, ensure agility by enabling CRM features upgrades, and offer scalable microservice architecture for faster product development.
 Having adopted the DevOps methodology, we ensure increased team productivity and frequent release of feature-rich products with no development hiccups.
 Our software engineers can also assist you in building tailored mobile and web CRM apps that meet high security standards and integrate third-party tools.

 Want to know more about us?
 Don’t hesitate to contact us.